VocabHunter/vocabhunter.github.io/about.md

 * VocabHunter uses [FontAwesomeFX] to generate various icons from the [Font Awesome] set.
 * Dependency Injection is handled with [Gluon Ignite] and [Guice].
 You can find out all about this in the article [Dependency Injection in JavaFX].
 * [JUnit] is used as the principle testing framework.
 [Migrating to JUnit 5] explains how the VocabHunter project was migrated to the latest verson of JUnit.
-* There is a separate installer for Mac, Linux and Windows, each one tailored to the operating system in question.
-These installable bundles are self-contained so that the user doesn't need to have to worry about first installing Java or any other special setup.
-The article [Using the Java Packager with JDK 11] explains how this was achieved.

 Finally, some acknowledgements for this website: